chirich/gilded-rose-kata/README.md

 4. run the unit tests again and fix the refactoring
 5. add unit test for Conjured items quality depreciation and check that it fails
 5. add logic for Conjured items and check that the corresponding unit test passes
+6. scanned with SonarLint and Better Code Hub